Translexeme Theory and the Teaching of Pragmatic Competence: Toward a Cross-Linguistic Framework for Formulaic Language in Second Language Education

 Drawing on scholarship from formulaic language studies, translation theory, phraseology, pragmatics, sociocultural theory, and communicative competence research, the article proposed translexemic competence as a central but underexplored dimension of second language communicative ability.
 The proposed framework contributes to theoretical discussions concerning formulaic language, pragmatic competence, intercultural communication, and multilingual discourse.
 Pedagogically, translexemic theory highlights the importance of teaching learners not merely what expressions mean semantically but how communities conventionally and pragmatically realize communicative intentions.

-Ultimately, language learning involves more than mastering grammatical systems; it involves acquiring access to socially sanctioned formulaic ways of being, interacting, and communicating within cultural communities.
-Accordingly the following can be proposed as the educational implications of the current study:
+Ultimately, language learning involves more than mastering grammatical systems; it involves acquiring culturally sanctioned formulaic patterns of interaction and communication within speech communities.
+Accordingly, the following can be proposed as the educational implications of the current study:

 1. Traditional language teaching often prioritizes grammatical accuracy and vocabulary acquisition while underemphasizing formulaic pragmatics.
 However, learners who possess grammatical knowledge may still fail to communicate naturally if they lack translexemic competence.
 Pedagogical approaches informed by translexemic theory would emphasize: